ningwang-arch/v_cli/README.md

-It is recommended to build or  in a virtual environment.
+It is recommended to build or run in a virtual environment.

 #### Run